mesfint/drupal2/README.md

 # Drupal Persistent Setup with Docker

 This project provides a Docker-based setup for a persistent Drupal website with a pre-configured MariaDB database.
-It includes configuration files for Docker Compose to manage the services and uses Docker Hub to store the custom Drupal image.

-## Project Structure

-- **drupal-data/**: Directory containing Drupal site data.
-- **mariadb-data/**: Directory containing MariaDB data.
-- **docker-compose.yml**: Docker Compose configuration file.
-- **Dockerfile**: Dockerfile to build the custom Drupal image.
-- **.gitignore**: Git ignore file to exclude unnecessary files from version control.

 ## Getting Started